The Arthritis Suit Experience: Walk a Mile in Someone Else’s Shoes

 Any activity that involved using my hands was extremely painful, like trying to eat or brushing my teeth.
 The act of grabbing an object like a glass of water involved pain and required care so I wouldn’t drop it.
 Also, when trying to reach for something, the ribbing and the strapping on my elbow – simulating movement restriction – would prevent me from stretching my arm.

 - Sitting back in a chair and trying to get up:

 I had significant trouble standing up after sitting for a long period, due to the hip and waist restrictions which made it more difficult to use my abdominal muscles.
 Also, the weakness in my knees didn’t help and my hands didn’t provide me with the confidence to get up safely.

-Whether I was standing or seated, the neck stiffness and the balance issue prevented me from looking backwards over my shoulder.
-I felt like the mobility restrictions and not being able to react quickly could make vulnerable to potential obstacles.
+Whether I was standing or seated, neck stiffness and the balance issues prevented me from looking backwards over my shoulder.
+I felt like the mobility restrictions and not being able to react quickly could make me vulnerable to potential obstacles.

 Bending down to the floor was very difficult because of the waist and hip restrictions.
-The bunion on the right foot was also a mobility restrictor, causing additional discomfort and difficulty walking.
+The bunion on my right foot was also a mobility restrictor, causing additional discomfort and difficulty walking.